 L-Università ta' Malta, Malta

-NOHA launches the 3-year European Humanitarian Partnership (EUHAP) project jointly with 21 European universities and 4 humanitarian organisations, within the framework of the European Commission’s Erasmus+ programme.
+NOHA launched the 3-year European Humanitarian Partnership (EUHAP) project jointly with 21 European universities and 4 humanitarian organisations, within the framework of the European Commission’s Erasmus+ programme.

 Understanding humanitarian action: different stages and mandates, awareness raising seminar organised jointly by University of Pavia, CISP and the Italian Development Cooperation (Pavia, Italy).